cabal-club/cable/handshake.md

 lenEncrypted = EncryptWithAd(ZERO, len)
 ```

+`lenEncrypted` MUST be computed first, followed by each ciphertext in sequence,
+C₁ through Cₙ.
+The order of encryption is essential, since `EncryptWithAd` is a
+stateful function.

 #### 4.2.4 Message transmission
 Using the values produced from the preceding subsections, the final message
 MUST be transmitted in the following sequence: